Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Theory

 where $\ket{\Phi_\mathrm{KS}}$ is the Slater determinant of Kohn-Sham orbitals.
 This ignores any potential effect of the altered electron-electron interaction on exchange/correlation functional beyond this simple additive model, but it is a practical approximation which is easily combined with existing electronic structure software.

-The ESPF-DRF is implemented as a Python module \texttt{PyESPF}\cite{pyespf} modifying the PySCF\cite{sun_pyscf_2018,sun_libcint_2015,sun_recent_2020} routines for all electronic structure calculations, covering the combinations of with Hartree-Fock(HF)/density functional theory (DFT) as well as configuration interaction singles (CIS)/time-dependent DFT (TDDFT) for excited states. \texttt{PyESPF} is freely available at \url{www.github.com/tomfay/PyESPF}.
+Although the ESPF charge operator machinery is not wide-spread, it only requires standard one-electron integrals and ESPF operators can be obtained with a relatively simple modification of codes for calculating ESP charges (e.g. RESP or CHELPG charges) which are routinely used in QM/MM codes.
+We have implemented ESPF-DRF as a Python module \texttt{PyESPF}\cite{pyespf} modifying the PySCF\cite{sun_pyscf_2018,sun_libcint_2015,sun_recent_2020} routines for all electronic structure calculations, covering the combinations of with Hartree-Fock(HF)/density functional theory (DFT) as well as configuration interaction singles (CIS)/time-dependent DFT (TDDFT) for excited states. \texttt{PyESPF} is freely available at \url{www.github.com/tomfay/PyESPF}.